 O who will liberate me in my entirety from the restraints of this dictatorial Soul?
 The Soul is like a thin, pointed stake driven into me and left there.
 The Soul is stretched upright in me, forcing me into an unnatural, stiff, and unbending posture so that I feel like a walking precipice always in danger of collapsing and getting destroyed.
 The Soul certainly keeps me warm and animates me, but I do not need either warmth or the capacity to move.

 Those results can be achieved by me even through a fever which can shake me and give me heat.
-Actually the Soul, having no other outlet for its malice, gives life to me only in order to let me die afterwards.
+Actually the Soul, having no other outlet for its malice, gives life to me only in order to let me die afterward.
 Indeed, I am in no position to get any rest at any time because I am possessed by the Soul which is an evil spirit.

 What magic could me thus confine